Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] update weights
 - [ ] Give each page a meta description and maybe a different title
 - [ ] Add Print Label functionality
-- [ ] Add ability to generate a commericial invoice

 # Post Release To Do